Two tropical systems target the Gulf of Mexico

 Expect seasonable to quiet weather through Saturday.
 Sunday and beyond, all eyes will be on a pair of tropical systems.

 The Tropics: As of 4pm Thursday, Tropical Depression Fourteen was 150 miles southeast of the Nicaragua/Honduras border moving west at 15 - 20mph with 35mph winds.
 A turn toward the west-northwest with a decrease in forward speed is expected on Friday, allowing the system to strengthen as it approaches the Yucatan Peninsula, possibly as a tropical storm.
 The center is then expected to cross the Yucatan Peninsula Saturday night and move into the south-central Gulf of Mexico on Sunday.
-There is quite a bit of uncertainty on the strength and path of this system is it cross the western Gulf of Mexico early next week.
+There is quite a bit of uncertainty on the strength and path of this system as it crosses the western Gulf of Mexico early next week.
 Dry air and wind shear could create problems for intensification of this system.
 At the very least, locations from Louisiana west to Texas should be aware of the possibility of heavy rain Sunday through Tuesday.

 As of 4pm Thursday, Tropical Depression Thirteen was more than 500 miles east of the Leeward Islands moving west-northwest at 20mph with 35mph winds.
 This system will face very few obstacles to strengthening as it continues moving at a similar speed and direction across the southwest Atlantic.
 The only thing that could change, is if is pushed a bit farther south and moves over the Caribbean Islands, which would send a much weaker storm toward Florida and the Gulf.
 However, at this time, it appears a hurricane will enter the eastern Gulf of Mexico early next week.
 From there, it is expected to turn northwest and parallel the west coast of Florida.
 If it jogs farther west, the local area could experience additional rain or tropical storm conditions.